The Walled City: First Chapter

 Hans had spent another nearly sleepless night, tutoring Arne and Aubrey for the trip to Sordan in the morning.
 Arne at least knew some of the people they would be meeting.
 And Aubrey would be by far the better ambassador, Hans knew, though he refrained from telling Arne this.
 Her Stauba contained the refined inflections of Essera and she detected nuances of position and power.
 Aubrey, he suspected, could hold her own at any Staubaun court.

-“There are a few there you won’t be able to fool.”
+“There will be people in Sordan you won’t be able to fool.”
 Hans turned to Arne, with whom he’d also mulled over the letters to be sent on the mission.
 “You already know some of the dignitaries we will have to deal with.
-I would have enlisted Robdan, because of his experience, but I sent him away.
-At least I still have you.”
+I would have enlisted Robdan, because of his experience, but I sent him away with, well—you know.”
+Naming Dorilian would be a mistake with so many Kheld ears nearby.
+“At least I still have you.”

 “I reckon you do have me, for what it’s worth.
 But Hans, I don’t know anybody.”

 “Lieutenant?
 Me?”
 Though he had always held that position in an unofficial capacity, Arne couldn’t help but be pleased to have his role made official.
 He’d had few occasions in his life where he felt important.
-“Well,” he conceded, “I will be the only one of this lot who’s ever been there before.
+“Well,”he conceded, “I will be the only one of this lot who’s ever been there before.
 And if there’s to be an alliance, I suppose I’ll be seeing more of them.
-Heck, I’ve seen more of their cursed Hierarch than they have the last couple months.”
+Heck, I’ve seen more of their cursed Hierarch than they have, the last couple months.”

-“And that’s something else you can do.
-You can tell them he’s safe.
+“And that’s something else you can do—you can tell them he’s safe.
 Only you and Aubrey know that.”

 A series of high-pitched tones emitted from the charys, alerting passengers to an imminent departure.

-The day was bright dawn, the sun fully risen, when a second series of high-pitched tones sounded and the boarding bar on the landing flashed vibrant red, the portals closing and boarding ramp retracting as Hans felt a subtle surge of energy.
+The dawn was bright, the sun fully risen, when a second series of high-pitched tones sounded and the boarding bar on the landing flashed vibrant red, the portals closing and boarding ramp retracting.
+Hans felt a subtle surge of energy.
 Slowly, barely perceptible at first, the charys rose from its holding berth and slid into the first acceleration arm.
-Cupped suddenly in the flaring energy fields of the propulsion mechanism, the charysleaped, a low drone sounding as each successive field shifted, departing with wildly increasing speed until it too vanished even before the last whine drifted across Bellan Toregh.
+Cupped suddenly in the flaring energy fields of the propulsion mechanism, the charys leaped forward, a low drone sounding as each successive field shifted, departing with wildly increasing speed until it too vanished.

 “It’s gone.”
 Nalf Rhys stared after the flash of light that had carried his countrymen south to lands none of them had ever thought to see.